dbdoingthings/dbdoingthings/README.md

 ***

-### Working On
+### Currently Working On

-1. Programming Skills
-2. Scripting
-3. Red Team Operations
-4. CTF
+100 Days of Code using freecodecamp.org